 Commonwealth Department of Health

-On behalf of the Department of Health, AHA administers claims and payments for the 23 Community Pharmacy Programs funded under the Sixth Community Pharmacy Agreement (6CPA).
+On behalf of the Department of Health, AHA administers claims and payments for the 23 Community Pharmacy Programs funded under the Seventh Community Pharmacy Agreement (7CPA).

-From 1 February 2019, AHA administers all registrations, claims and payments for the 23 Programs funded under the 6CPA.
+Since February 2019, AHA has administered all registrations, claims and payments for the 23 Programs funded under the 6CPA and now 7CPA.
 Programs administered by AHA include the following.

 Medication Adherence Programs – to improve medication compliance through the provision of community pharmacy services: